bintracker/bintracker/docs/setup.md

 #### Full Package

 The full package contains all the required dependencies to run Bintracker, except the ROM files for MAME emulation.
 Simply extract `bintracker-win64-full.zip` to a directory of your choice.
-Next, add ROM files for all the machines you want to use to `bintracker\roms`.
-ROMs for each machine go into a subfolder named exactly as the machine is named on MAME (so, `spectrum` for ZX Spectrum 48k, `a2600` for Atari 2600/VCS, and so forth).
-You can check the names and find the list of required ROM files in the [Arcade Database](http://adb.arcadeitalia.net/).
+Next, [add ROM files](#adding-rom-files) for all the machines you want to use.

 Bintracker requires access to the local network in order to communicate with MAME.
 Depending on your security setup, you may need to manually grant the required permissions.